Seagate/cortx/doc/SSH Public Key.rst

 5. Select **Enable SSO** from the  drop-down list.

-   - Remember to click on **Authorize** at the dialog pop up to authorize the SSH key using Seagate SSO.
+   - Remember to click on **Authorize** as the dialog pop up to authorize the SSH key using Seagate SSO.